-As of March 31, 2014, we had cash and cash equivalents of \$737.7 million and debt of \$4,778.6 million, including the current portion.
-Of the \$737.7 million cash and cash equivalents, approximately \$461.4 million is held by our foreign entities and would generally be subject to U.S. income taxation upon repatriation to the U.S. The majority of our domestic cash and cash equivalents represents net deposits-in-transit at the balance sheet dates and relates to daily settlement activity.
+As of September 30, 2014, we had cash and cash equivalents of \$611.8 million and debt of \$4,973.1 million, including the current portion.
+Of the \$611.8 million cash and cash equivalents, approximately \$423.1 million is held by our foreign entities and would generally be subject to U.S. income taxation upon repatriation to the U.S. The majority of our domestic cash and cash equivalents represents net deposits-in-transit at the balance sheet dates and relates to daily settlement activity.
 We expect that cash and cash equivalents plus cash flows from operations over the next twelve months will be sufficient to fund our operating cash requirements, capital expenditures and mandatory debt service.

-We currently expect to continue to pay quarterly dividends, which have increased from \$0.20 to \$0.22 per share per quarter in 2013 and then to \$0.24 per share per quarter in 2014.
+We currently expect to continue to pay quarterly dividends, which were increased to \$0.24 per share per quarter in 2014.
 However, the amount, declaration and payment of future dividends is at the discretion of the Board of Directors and depends on, among other things, our investment opportunities, results of operations, financial condition, cash requirements, future prospects and other factors that may be considered relevant by our Board of Directors, including legal and contractual restrictions.
 Additionally, the payment of cash dividends may be limited by covenants in certain debt agreements.
-A regular quarterly dividend of \$0.24 per common share was paid on March 31, 2014, to shareholders of record as of the close of business on March 17, 2014.
+A regular quarterly dividend of \$0.24 per common share was paid on September 30, 2014, to shareholders of record as of the close of business on September 16, 2014.